 Per Se is an extraordinarily high-class establishment and the food and atmosphere are almost unreal.
 The idea of paying triple digits for an appetizer is mind-boggling to me, of course, but not really out of the ordinarily there.
 A $20,000 dinner for two?
 Right this way, sir.

-I thought that this book might be about the “dark side” of the restaurant industry, but it wasn’t.
+I thought that Service Included might be about the “dark side” of the restaurant industry, but it wasn’t.
 It was a detailed description of what sort of training they receive, the different roles in a restaurant, the kinds of foods served, the patrons of the restaurant, and the dynamics among the staff.
 I loved reading about the menu, the game between the restaurant and the reviewers (with the restaurant trying to give them their best service and the reviewers trying to remain incognito), and the mind games that go on between patron and servers.

-She does a good job alternating between her personal life and the ongoing development of the restaurant.
+In Service Included, she does a good job alternating between her personal life and the ongoing development of the restaurant.
 Eventually, though, she begins dating one of the managers at the restaurant (which is sort of against the rules) and the story turns more toward their relationship and the vast amount of dining they do (from greasy little diners to unbelievably upscale restaurants).
 After about a year and a half, she decides to leave Per Se and write a book.
 As she’s developed her relationship, the restaurant scene has become less all-consuming and she is ready to move on.

 For me, the key to a good memoir is a likable person and Phoebe is (to me at least) intensely likable.
 I found her interesting and funny, with a talent for weaving detailed descriptions of her tasks, the food, or certain preparations into a narrative that stayed snappy for 200 pages.

-It’s not the best book I’ve ever read or one I’ll return to again and again, but it was a fun book and I learned a lot about food and high-class restaurants.
+Service Included is not the best book I’ve ever read or one I’ll return to again and again, but it was a fun book and I learned a lot about food and high-class restaurants.
 I certainly would recommend it to anyone interested in food and dining.